 How Do Pigs Communicate Happiness?

-If a wagging tail is associated with a negative emotional state, such as frustration or restlessness, how can you tell if a pig is happy?
+So, if a wagging tail is associated with a negative emotional state, such as frustration or restlessness, how can you tell if a pig is happy, and how do pigs show affection to humans?

 Hamilton’s favorite thing in life (after food) is a belly rub!
 If you start scratching him behind the ears, he’ll soon slump to the ground and roll over, panting and uttering quiet, satisfied grunts as he does so.

-Before he flops to the ground, you can see his previously curly tail start to relax and unfurl until it’s hanging loosely behind his hind legs.
-His body will also begin to relax, and his eyes soften or even close.
+Before he flops to the ground, you can see his previously curly tail relax and unfurl until it’s hanging loosely behind his hind legs.
+His body will also begin to relax, and his eyes soften or close.

 He usually opens his mouth in what appears to be something akin to a decidedly slobbery smile and increases his panting until it almost sounds like laughter.